ednoram/tic-tac-toe/README.md

 # Tic Tac Toe Game

-This is a tic-tac-toe game created using React JS.
+This is a two-player tic-tac-toe game created using React JS.

 ## Features